SayuruPRJ/Capacitive-Torque-Sensor/README.md

 This project was accomplished by a passionate group of **8 dedicated undergraduate engineers** from the University of Moratuwa.
 Over weeks of brainstorming, prototyping, testing, and redesigning, we gave our full effort to bring this innovation to life.

+**My Contribution:**
+- Designing the complete circuit to be robust against noise.
+- Design and routing of the PCB.
+- Doing the finite element analysis on the Aluminum shaft.

 ---

 ## 📸 Highlights from the Build